Municipal Budgets & Conservation

 Thank you!

-This project is made possible by funding from the Elmina B. Sewall Foundation, the Maine Community Foundation – Community Building Grant Program and Donor Directed Funds, and the Broad Reach Fund, along with the time and resources donated by our working group members.
+This project is made possible by funding from the Elmina B. Sewall Foundation, the Maine Community Foundation – Community Building Grant Program and Donor Directed Funds, along with the time and resources donated by our working group members.